jprjr/docker-ubuntu-stack/spamassassin/README.md

 fully tested this yet.
 But here's what should work:

 * spampd is listening to port `10025`
-* spampd needs to connect to an imap server via lmtp on port `10026`
+* spampd needs to connect to a dovecot server via lmtp on port `10026`
-* You need an environment variable named `IMAP_HOST`
-* If there's an environment variable named `SYSLOG_SERVER` then syslog messages will be forwarded to that address, port 514.

 ## Needed Volumes